eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     Wallet to reach that level of assurance.

--   The transitory schemes are defined by the Member States which may tailor them to their specific Wallets architectures However, the aim is to harmonise the underlying principles through the IA and provide guidance or common requirements where relevant as no mutual recognition of the national certification schemes is provided.
+-   The transitory schemes are defined by the Member States which may tailor them to their specific Wallet architectures.
+However, the aim is to harmonise the underlying principles through the IA and provide guidance or common requirements where relevant as no mutual recognition of the national certification schemes is provided.